NFrid/dwm/README.md

 no.

 I like 2 spaces indentation.
-I think anybody should prefer 2 spaces indentation.
+I think everyone should prefer 2 spaces indentation.
 Tabs are bad.
 No argue.

 Readability is not about indentation - it's about good code with empty lines,